How to File a California Nursing Home Abuse & Neglect Lawsuit for Damages

 When nursing home injuries and deaths occur due to neglect or abuse, a civil lawsuit with Dordulian Law Group (DLG) can ensure that you and your family obtain justice and recover maximum financial compensation for the harm endured.

-What is Nursing Home Abuse?
+What is Considered Nursing Home Abuse?

 Although nursing home abuse can come in many forms, it’s often difficult to detect due to senior victims being unwilling to report incidents (whether due to fear, apathy, lack of confidence that anything will be done, etc.).
+Some of the most common examples of nursing home abuse and neglect that can warrant a civil lawsuit for damages include:

-• Physical abuse: Any intentional physical harm inflicted on a facility resident – such abuse may include hitting, slapping, pushing, or restraining.
+• Physical abuse: Any intentional physical harm inflicted on a facility resident

-• Emotional abuse: Any verbal or nonverbal behaviors that cause emotional distress or pain – such abuse may include yelling, insulting, or humiliating an extended care facility resident.
+• Emotional abuse: Any verbal or nonverbal behaviors that cause emotional distress or pain

-• Neglect: Any purposeful failure to provide adequate care or attention to a resident’s needs – examples of such abuse can include restricting or refusing food, water, medication, and hygiene.
+• Neglect: Any purposeful failure to provide adequate care or attention to a resident’s needs

-• Abandonment: This often entails a resident being left alone or unattended to by a facility staffer without providing adequate care or supervision.
+• Abandonment: This often entails a resident being left alone or unattended to by a facility staffer without providing adequate care or supervision

 What To Do If You Suspect Nursing Home Abuse or Neglect

 If you suspect nursing home abuse in California, you should report the abuse immediately and then take action to protect the resident.
+The top recommended steps to take if you suspect nursing home abuse in California include:

-• Alert the nursing home staff: If you suspect abuse or neglect, notify the nursing home staff immediately.
+1. Alert the nursing home staff: If you suspect abuse or neglect, notify the nursing home staff immediately.
 They have a duty to investigate your concerns and take action to protect the resident.

-• Contact Adult Protective Services (APS): If you suspect wrongdoing, contact the California Adult Protective Services program.
+2. Contact Adult Protective Services (APS): If you suspect wrongdoing, contact the California Adult Protective Services program.
 They will investigate and take action if needed.

-• Contact local law enforcement: If you suspect nursing home abuse or neglect, contact your local police department.
+3. Contact local law enforcement: If you suspect nursing home abuse or neglect, contact your local police department.
 They will investigate and take action if necessary.

-• Follow up: Follow up with the appropriate authorities to ensure that your complaint is being investigated.
+6. Follow up: Follow up with the appropriate authorities to ensure that your complaint is being investigated.
 Additionally, you may want to consider moving your loved one to another nursing home if the abuse continues.

-Resources Available if You Suspect Nursing Home Abuse in California
+Additional Nursing Home Abuse Resources in California

 The following entities have been identified as resources for you or your family if you ever suspect nursing home abuse or neglect in California: